The good and bad of going cashless.

 Cashless means no more $20 dollar bill scams, or stopping cashier flow to mark a bill.

 Productivity advantages abound.
-Going cashless means that it’s easier to close out cashiers at the end of shift.
+Going cashless means that it’s easier to close out cashiers at the end of a shift.
 No more cash differences or time spent researching material cash outages that occasionally happen.

 Another advantage will be in smaller stores, where staff who double in food prep and cashiering won’t have to remove or put on gloves to handle cash.